ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 That's it.
 So it is not the case that the FEP is about how the generative models the generative process.
 A lot of this language comes from previous Bayesian approaches and in particular, the helmholtz machine.
-In the helmholtz machine.
+In the Helmholtz machine.
-So helmholtz machines are some of the earlier predictive coding machines.
+So Helmholtz machines are some of the earlier predictive coding machines.
-And in the helmholtz machine, basically you have a forward pass that connects the sensory end to basically the top of the predictive hierarchy and then a backwards pass connecting top of the model back to the sensory end.
+And in the Helmholtz machine, basically you have a forward pass that connects the sensory end to basically the top of the predictive hierarchy and then a backwards pass connecting top of the model back to the sensory end.
-And in a helmholtz machine, you would call the forward pass a recognition model and the backwards pass a generative model.
+And in a Helmholtz machine, you would call the forward pass a recognition model and the backwards pass a generative model.
 The forwards passes a recognition model because you're inputting some data and then basically by the time the information trickles up to the top, you have recognized what caused the data.
 And the backwards pass is called a generative model for the reasons that are sometimes invoked in the predictive coding literature where you're basically generating possible sensoria given a certain configuration of states.
 So we don't use recognition and generative in that sense anymore.